- In American Dragon: Jake Long, Jake's mythology teacher and minor antagonist Hans Rotwood insists on being called "Professor", not "Mister".

 Hank Scorpio: Don't call me that word.
 I don't like things that elevate me above the other people.
 I'm just like you.
 Oh, sure, I come later in the day, I get paid a lot more, and I take longer vacations, but I don't like the word "boss".

-In a parody of Artificial Intelligence, there was a robot urinal that doesn't like being called an urinal-bot.
+- In a parody of A.I.: Artificial Intelligence, there was a robot urinal that doesn't like being called a urinal-bot.
 He prefers to be called "Lava-tron".

-Homer does not want to take a vacation in Florida ("America's wang").
-"They prefer the Sunshine State," though.note Very much Truth in Television, as this is the state's official nickname.
-For every sunny day, though, there's a pretty high hurricane risk.
+- Homer does not want to take a vacation in Florida ("America's wang").
+"They prefer the Sunshine State," though.note

 Lisa: I believe they prefer to be called "conjoined twins".